agoralabs/appmesh-demo-aws/README.md

 Apply complete!
 Resources: 25 added, 0 changed, 0 destroyed.
 ```

+> [!TIP]
-- The most important section of the terraform script is the following :
+> The most important section of the terraform script is the following :

 ```
 resource "kubectl_manifest" "mesh" {